ericyoc/encrypt_aes_keys_with_lwe_poc/README.md

 This project demonstrates a multi-level encryption approach for securing images by combining traditional cryptographic techniques with post-quantum encryption methods.

+## Motivating Articles

+Budroni, A., & Mårtensson, E. (2024).
+Further improvements of the estimation of key enumeration with applications to solving LWE.
+Cryptography and Communications, 1-20. https://link.springer.com/article/10.1007/s12095-024-00722-1

+Rawal, B. S., & Biswas, A. (2024).
+A comprehensive survey of post-quantum cryptography and its implications.
+Engineering Science & Technology, 256-269. https://ojs.wiserpub.com/index.php/EST/article/view/4169

 ### The Python code provided implements the following steps: